Triton-Robotics-Training/Embedded-Week-2/video_script_binary&manipulating_bytes.md

 > 2^2*n_2+2^1*n_1+2^0*n_0
 > $$

+Another commonly used numeral system is hexadecimal, which is base 16. we have 0-9, and then 10-15 are represented by characters.
+A is 10, B is 11, and so on.
+For 245, its hexadecimal representation is 0xF5 (the 0x just tells us that its using hexadecimal).

+> IMAGE OF HEXIDECIMAL TO DECIMAL CHART FOR 0-15.

+F is 15 and 5 is just 5, so we have 15*16^1 + 5*16^0, which equals 245.

 Now lets look at the same number, 245.
 We can look again at a binary representation of 245, which is 11110101.
 What does this mean?
 This means 2^7 * 1 + 2^6 * 1 and so on, as you can see in the chart.
 Each digit signifies a different power of 2, and with each of these powers you can construct every number.
 However, this only works for positive numbers, there is a different way that we represent negative numbers.

 > BINARY REPRESENTATION OF 245 WITH THE CHART ^